Concern over endangered orcas blows up approval of Trans Mountain pipeline in Canada

 Canadian Finance Minister Bill Morneau didn’t say whether the government would appeal the court decision, but said it will review the decision to ensure the environment is protected and that it meets obligations to consult with indigenous peoples.

-Environmental groups and First Nations hailed the ruling.
+Environmental groups and many First Nations hailed the ruling.

 “Smothered by choking wildfire smoke this summer, we’ve experienced a taste of what climate change is bringing.
 This environmentally destructive project should never have been approved and the Trudeau Government must stop construction immediately,” said Grand Chief Stewart Phillip, President of the Union of British Columbia Indian Chiefs (UBCIC).